restfulapi/restful-api/README.md

     }

-This will register a declarative groovy bean marshaller that will support the Thing class, and any subclasses of Thing.
-Note that it is your responsibility to ensure that Thing can be treated as a groovy bean - if it is not, you should register a different type of marshaller for it.
+This will register a declarative bean marshaller that will support the Thing class, and any subclasses of Thing.
+Note that it is your responsibility to ensure that Thing can be treated as a bean - if it is not, you should register a different type of marshaller for it.

 ###Excluding specific fields from a representation
-By default, the json groovy bean marshaller marshall all properties, and any public non-static non-transient field.
+By default, the json bean marshaller marshals all properties, and any public non-static, non-transient field.
 You can exclude additional fields or properties with the excludedFields block:

     resource 'things' config {
         representation {
             mediaTypes = ["application/json"]
             marshallers {
-                jsonGroovyBeanMarshaller {
+                jsonBeanMarshaller {
                     supports net.hedtech.restfulapi.Thing
                     excludesFields {
                         field 'description'